Gai Jatra Festival Nepal: Complete Guide to the Festival of the Cow

 The festival kicks off at 10am and continues on for the afternoon.
 During the night dancing and music continues on in the squares for the whole week.

-What’s the Gai Jatra Festival like in Patan?
+What’s the Gai Jatra Festival Like in Patan?

 Dancing and colorful figures surround Patan Durbar Square.
 While slightly more colorful than Kathmandu’s Gai Jatra there’s not much of a difference and it’s harder to get a vantage point.